How to Choose a Snow Goggle Lens Color | The Complete Guide

 On brighter days, a darker lens will help to protect your eyes more from the harsh reflections of the sun on the snow.
 Flat light conditions require a lens that will allow more light through so you can use all of the available light to your advantage.
 Medium tint lenses are made to be adaptable to a variety of conditions.

 There are pros and cons to using a goggle with a single lens or having a goggle with multiple lenses.
 Interchangeable lens technology gives you the option to change lenses out on your goggles.
-Having the option to easily swap lenses out if the weather takes a turn gives you the option to customize your goggle for the most optimal visual experience.
+Having the option to easily swap lenses if the weather takes a turn means the option to customize your goggle for the most optimal visual experience.
 However, you have to carry an extra lens with you on the mountain and some interchange styles are not as easy as others.

-Polarized lenses are great at reducing glare but might not be the best idea for goggle lens.
+Polarized lenses are great at reducing glare but might not be the best idea for a goggle lens.
 Glare is created when the vertical rays form the sun combine with the horizontal rays reflecting off a surface.
 Being able to pick up on glare on the mountain is actually a good thing because it can help you spot ice patches.
 Most polarized snow goggles come with 50% polarized lenses and may work well on a bright and sunny day but would most likely be too dark in overcast weather.
 In some cases polarized lenses have also been known to affect depth perception which is of course not favorable in any sport.

 For those who prefer to hit the slopes on those blue bird days, a darker lens will be your best bet to keeping the glare out of your eyes, as they typically have a lower VLT between 5% and 18%, and therefore, allow less light to pass through.
 The best lenses for bright conditions on the mountain are either a plain dark grey lens, or a dark brown, rose lens coupled with a heavy mirror.
 A solid mirror will help deflect glare, while the grey, brown, or rose color gives added contrast, which is important for seeing definition in the snow in and out of shadows.

-If you're an all weather skier who'd rather not worry about interchanging your lenses, we recommend going with a universal lens featuring a happy-medium of VLT, which will allow the goggle lenses to perform fairly well in all conditions.
+If you're an all-weather skier who'd rather not worry about interchanging your lenses, we recommend going with a universal lens featuring a happy-medium of VLT, which will allow the goggle lenses to perform fairly well in all conditions.
 These goggle lens colors typically have a medium copper, rose, or brown tint with a little to no mirror.
 The tints give you some contrast vision for the overcast conditions, while still providing some brightness protection for the sunnier days.
 These lens colors will be your best bet to contrast no matter what mother nature throws at you.
 If you are interested in exploring medium tint lens options, we have a complete guide of the best lenses for all weather.

 As for low light conditions, you'll want goggle lenses that feature a yellow, amber or light rose base.
 These lens colors offer the highest VLT, usually ranging from about 35-60%, which will allow as much light in as possible and provide you with enhanced contrast throughout those darker days.
 A mirror coating on a low-light lens isn't necessary, as there won't be any glare to reflect.
 However, it won't hinder your riding performance.
 Check out our ultimate flat light lens guide for a more in-depth breakdown.